FOR IMMEDIATE RELEASE

-We were blessed as the parents of one of the scholars just to be able to be there and listened to the accounts of your achievements.
+We were blessed as the parents of one of the delegates just to be able to be there and listened to the accounts of your achievements.
 You gave my daughter a valuable tool to become successful and widen her perspective of the opportunities awaiting her.
 We, parents have also benefited with all the invaluable information from all of you .Thank you very much and more power.

 — Nelson/Josie C.

 We would like to extend our congratulations to Richard and his crew who organized the program.
 We watched it online and thought the line of speakers were excellent!
 We appreciated that family members were given the chance to view the event as well.
-It was all very inspiring and hopefully left a big positive impact on the scholars.
+It was all very inspiring and hopefully left a big positive impact on the delegates.
 Brendon Burchard, Jim Kwik and Dan Sullivan are a must for the future Congress, Dr. Connie Mariano speech was awesome!

 — Nita A.

 Overall I think you put on an amazing conference for these students.
 You went through a lot of work to help these students (whom you don’t even know) succeed!
 I thank you for that as a parent it was also an amazing and very worth while event!
-As a parent, I really appreciate the opportunity to be here with my scholar and since it was suggested by the organization I think you had much more participation.
-I appreciated the communication between the organization and the parents as well as the scholars.
+As a parent, I really appreciate the opportunity to be here with my delegate and since it was suggested by the organization I think you had much more participation.
+I appreciated the communication between the organization and the parents as well as the delegates.

 You should all be very proud of what you have accomplished in your inaugural Congress!